CurveDocs/curve-docs/docs/curve_dao/ownership-proxy/PoolProxy.md

         ```

-# PoolProxy
+# **Modifying Pool Parameters**

-There is an old pool proxy which was the owner of early deployed curve liquitity pools before pool factories were created.
-That proxy was also used as the `fee_receiver` of admin fees and to send those to burners and the FeeDistributor.
+Parameter changes mostly need to be done through the corresponding Proxy of the pool, as those relevant functions can only be called by the parameter admin.
+Visit the 'admin control' sections of the pools.

-# Burners
+# **Burners**
 For configuration of burners please refer to [Burner](/docs/curve_dao/FeeCollection%26Distribution/burner.md).